ChorusOne/opus-pool-sdk/book/guide/1-installation.md

 const { data: walletClient } = useWalletClient();
 ```

-In this example, `useAccount` is used to obtain the user's wallet address; the `usePublicClient` hook provides a client for querying public blockchain data.
+In this example, `useAccount` is used to obtain the user’s wallet address; the `usePublicClient` hook provides a client for querying public blockchain data.
 Finally, the `useWalletClient` hook provides a client for executing transactions, enabling interactions with the blockchain.

 ## Next Steps

-In this chapter, we integrated the wagmi library into your project and configured it within your main application component.
+In this section, we integrated the wagmi library into your project and configured it within your main application component.

-To continue with the tutorial, let's move on to the next chapter: [Fetching Vault Details][vault-details], where we will learn how to fetch and display details about the vault using the Opus Pool SDK.
+To continue with the tutorial, let’s move on to the next section: [Fetching Vault Details][vault-details], where we will learn how to fetch and display details about the vault using the OPUS Pool SDK.

 [wagmi]: https://wagmi.sh
 [web3modal]: https://docs.walletconnect.com/web3modal/about